Helen Wills: 1919-21: First tournaments and titles

 In September 1919, at the age of 13, she entered her first tournament, the California State Championships, held at her own Berkeley Tennis Club.
 After a bye in the first round she lost in two close sets to Marjorie Wale.
 Reporting on the tournament the San Francisco Examiner commented that "she will bear watching in the future".
 By the end of 1919 she was the 7th ranked junior player in California.
 In 1920 she competed in four tournaments in Northern California (Sacramento, Berkeley and San Francisco) and at the end of 1920 she was the 9th ranked singles player in California.
-In July 1921 she travelled to the East Coast for the first time where she played in four warm-up tournaments on grass in preparation for the U.S. Girls National Championships in Forest Hills.
+In July 1921 she traveled to the East Coast for the first time where she played in four warm-up tournaments on grass in preparation for the U.S. Girls National Championships in Forest Hills.
 The trip was sponsored by the California Tennis Association.
 In September 1921, Wills won the singles and doubles titles at the California State Championships, defeating Helen Baker in the final in three sets.
 At the end of 1921 Wills was ranked No. 14 in the national singles, No. 2 in the Californian ranking, behind Helen Baker and No. 1 in the national juniors.